cyclus/cymetric/docs/tutorial.rst

 ``SimId`` column.

 The above shows how easy it is to incorporate metrics that are computed via cymetric.
-However, cycmetric also helps you bring in data that might come from custom |cyclus| tables (see http://fuelcycle.org/arche/custom_tables.html).
+However, cymetric also helps you bring in data that might come from custom |cyclus| tables (see http://fuelcycle.org/arche/custom_tables.html).
 All you need to do is use the ``root_metric()`` function somewhere.
 This simply accepts the name of the table.
 For example,